railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 .. tip:: Managing Passwords

-   If you let users change their passwords for themselves you'll have no direct control over the password they choose.
+   If you let users change their passwords for themselves you will have no direct control over the password they choose.
    You should have a written policy about password strength to try to maintain a level of security in your system.